JuanitaCathy/Scholarly-Discourse-Platform/README.md

 ## 📜 Installation

-To run Scholars Haven locally, follow these steps:
+To run Scholars' Haven locally, follow these steps:

 ### Clone the repository: